-Namibia Institute for Democracy, in collaboration wih the Hanns Seidel Foundation and the United Nationas Development Program, launched its 3rd "Spot the Difference" publication.
-The publication gives Namibian voters an opportunity to compare the different political parties taking part in the upcoming presidential and National Assembly elections and to find out which party represents their interests.
+The Namibia Institute for Democracy, in collaboration wih the Hanns Seidel Foundation and the United Nations Development Programme, launched its 3rd "Spot the Difference" publication.
+The publication offers Namibian voters an opportunity to compare the different political parties that are taking part in the upcoming Presidential and National Assembly elections and to find out which party best represents their interests.

 The full publication can be downloaded here:

-The complete political party interviews, that served as a basis for the publication, can be downloaded here:
+The complete political party interviews, that served as the basis for this publication, can be downloaded here:

 - APP Party Interview

 - NEEF Party Interview

 - PDM Party Interview

 - SWANU Party Interview